weaversa/cryptol-course/labs/SAW/SAW.md

 a character's sprite (and by extension, player sprites too) can only be set once.
 Given that the only information known to the game is to initialize a default player, it does not yet know what sprite information it should use.
-Instead, the game relies on a separate function call to initialize the `sprite` field.
+The game will rely on a separate function call to initialize the `sprite` field when more information is known later.

 We can craft a contract to verify this initialization function like so: